“PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” – Susan Pease Banitt.

 4. Depersonalization Disorder: In depersonalization disorder, a person feels “detached from” their thoughts or body.
 They might feel they are outside their body like in a dream or floating by.

-5. Dissociative Disorder Not Otherwise Specified: This term is used by the DSM-IV to describe a dissociative disorder where the main feature is still some kind of dissociative experience, but criteria for other dissociative disorders are not present.
+5. Dissociative Disorder Not Otherwise Specified: The DSM-IV uses this term to describe a dissociative disorder where the main feature is still some dissociative experience, but criteria for other dissociative disorders are not present.

 There is a definite link between PTSD and dissociative disorders.
 If you experience this because of trauma, you need to seek professional help.